chainstack/docs/docs/tutorials/quorum/food-supply-temperature-control-with-web3.md

 * There is a public contract that allows any party to read the temperature off the contract.
 * There is a private contract that allows only an explicitly set party to read the temperature off the contract.

-This tutorial uses [Quorum Tessera](https://docs.goquorum.com/en/latest/Privacy/Tessera/Tessera/) for private contracts.
+This tutorial uses <a href="https://docs.goquorum.com/en/latest/Privacy/Tessera/Tessera/" rel="nofollow">Quorum Tessera</a> for private contracts.

-Sample code for this tutorial is in the [GitHub repository](https://github.com/chainstack/quorum-iot-tutorial).
+Sample code for this tutorial is in the <a href="https://github.com/chainstack/quorum-iot-tutorial" rel="nofollow">GitHub repository</a>.

 ## Prerequisites